RustyPyGuy/image-clock/README.md

 ## Usage
 * This software requires significant configuration.
 Namely, downloading and installing fonts, and providing images.
 Future versions should have something to run immediately.
 * Place image files in `/var/lib/image-clock/images/` the specified directory for your OS using the naming convention.
 This project does not include images, but I may include a few sample images in the future.
 * Download fonts _Indulta_ and _Plat Nomor_.
 Install fonts to `/var/lib/image-clock/fonts/` For now, check the source file for the font names.
-I'll add that here later.
+If fonts are not available in these diretories, the program will attempt to load the default system font.
 * Configure the `image-clock.ini` file and the `settings.py` file.
 * execute `clock_main.py` to run the main program and display to an X session or to the Windows desktop.
 * Execute  `clock_main.py --help` to see a list of options.